cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           Matrix Getcols(indexer I, double[,] data)
-   Param:
+   Parameters:
+       I:
-      | I:  An indexer object specifying the zero-based column indices to select.
+         An indexer object specifying the zero-based column indices to select.
+       data:
-      | data:  The two-dimensional array from which columns are extracted.
+            The two-dimensional array from which columns are extracted.
    Returns:
        A Matrix composed of the selected columns from the input matrix data, in the order defined by I-indexer.
    Example: